Tullamarine: 19th century

 Section 1 of the parish of Tullamarine was just over the river from Keilor.
 Its most noted occupants were Edward Wilson, editor of The Argus, and an acclimatation enthusiast, and Robert McDougall, a famed breeder of the Booth strain of Shorthorns.
 Section 2, Annandale, gave Annandale Road its name.
 Its most noted occupant was Bill Parr.
 Section 3 was granted to William Foster and became known as the Springs.
 His younger brother J.F.L.Foster took it, and section 21 Doutta Galla (south of Sharps Road) over later while he was acting Governor and the homestead on 21DG was called the Governor's House by locals.
 Section 21 became James Sharp's "Hillside" and the Crotty family's dairy farm called Broomfield.
 The southern part of Section 3 became the Reddans' "Brightview" and Tommy Loft's "Dalkeith".
 The Wesleyan School was near the bend in Cherie Street and the Methodist Church was on the south corner of Post office Lane at the northern boundary of Section 3.
-Also on Section 3 was the Junction Hotel (which later became The Greens Corner store run by Cec and Lily Green).
-A 7-Eleven now stands on this site.
-Between there and Derby Street was "Broombank" farmed by John Cock, Keith Williams' parents and Ray Loft, on which stood David Niall's Lady of the Lake Hotel when Burke and Wills passed by.
+Also on Section 3 was the Junction Hotel.

 Between Broadmeadows-Mickleham Rd and the Moonee Moonee Ponds was section 4, the southern half of which became E. E. Kenny's "Camp Hill" because diggers bound for the goldfields camped on his property.
 Eventually the part west of Bulla Rd (Melrose Drive) was sold off and became (Samuel) Mansfield's Triangle.
 The northern half of section 4 became Edmond Dunn's "Viewpoint".
 It was between Mickleham Road and the creek, north of Camp Hill Park to the Lackenheath Drive corner.
 North of Viewpoint was "Stewarton" whose occupant (1846–1855) was Peter McCracken, who later had a dairy in Kensington and built Ardmillan in Moonee Ponds.
 He was followed by John Kerr and, from 1892, by John Cock.
 A later prominent owner was Jim Barrow who had the first tractor in the district.
 Stewarton was renamed Gladstone and now, with Viewpoint, comprises the 1014 acre of Gladstone Park.